danielmuthama/danielmuthama/README.md

 Hello Buddies 😃👋🏻,
 My Name is Daniel Muthama, I’m a Full time Full Stack Developer and I have been in IT Profession for over 4+ Years.
-Most of my projects are built in JavaScript, Express, React, MATLAB, P5.js python, node.js and GraphQL.
+Most of my projects are built in JavaScript, Express, React, MATLAB, P5.js, Python, Node.js and GraphQL.
 I am also looking for professionals whom I can learn, discuss and collaborate with in my upcoming projects.
 Here is my progress: